kemitchell/reviewers-edition-parse.js/README.md

 4. A _draft_ number

-Every reviewers edition has an _edition_ number.
+Every Reviewers Edition has an _edition_ number.
 The _edition_ number and any other numbers must be whole numbers, one or greater, written without any leading zeros.